epignatelli/cardiax/README.md

 We test performance and scalability against two quantities, tissue size and number of iterations.
 Tests are performed using the notebooks in the repository, google cola.
-Time is measured using the `timeit` module over 10 runs.
+Time is measured in seconds using the `timeit` module over 10 runs.
 Result is the average.

 <br>